Canon 100D vs Panasonic GM1

 It is notable that the 100D has a hotshoe, while the GM1 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Both the 100D and the GM1 have been discontinued, but can regularly be found used on eBay.
 The 100D was replaced by the Canon 200D, while the GM1 was followed by the Panasonic GM5.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Panasonic websites.

 Review summary: Canon 100D vs Panasonic GM1